maikmb/github-actions-pr-close-work-item/README.md

-# Manage work item stage with pull request
+# Manage work item state with pull request

 Manage work item state when a pull request is closed or opened.